ismailmubarik/AWS-SAA-C02-Course/README.md

 The VPC needs to support public access.
 If you use a custom VPC then you must handle the networking on your own.

-EC2 deploys into one AZ.
-If it fails, the instance fails.
+EC2 deploys into one AZ meaning its only Az resilient.
+Thus, if it fails, the instance fails.

 Different sizes and capabilities.
 All use On-Demand Billing - Per second.
 Only pay for what you consume.